aemirbosnak/cs411-login/README.md

 4. Now that we have an admin and doctor account we can go to their respective login pages to see if we can log in.
+   - For admin go to `localhost:5001/login` and enter credentials.
-   - To login go to `localhost:5001/login/` and enter credentials.
+   - For doctor go to `localhost:5002/login` and enter credentials.

 ### Extending the application